thaddeusm/seatsmart-FHSU/README.md

 ![Seatsmart Icon](https://seatsmart.tech/img/logo.b38f8b88.svg)

 # Seatsmart
-Seatsmart offers a convenient way to encourage active participation in cooperative learning and to manage classrooms.
+Seatsmart offers a convenient way to to manage classrooms by encouraging learners to make positive contributions during a lesson.

 ## Application Scope
 Internet connection stability is a serious concern in educational settings.
 In addition,